top of page

 The noun 'corpus' has its origins in Latin, where it means 'body.'
 In the context of linguistics, scientific research, and various academic disciplines, 'corpus' refers to a structured collection of texts, speech, or other data that serves as a representative sample for analysis and study.
 The term became widely used in these fields during the 20th century to describe the systematic compilation of written or spoken material for linguistic research, language analysis, and scientific investigations.
 The use of 'corpus' underscores the idea that such collections represent the body or substance of language and knowledge, providing valuable insights into patterns, trends, and phenomena within the data.
 Its etymology from Latin reflects the foundational role of 'corpus' as a fundamental resource for research and analysis in various scholarly domains.

-Quiz: Find the meaning of corpus
+Find the correct meaning of the noun corpus:

 Try Again!